Satya: Yoga Sutras

 In the Yoga Sutras of Patanjali, it is written, “When one is firmly established in speaking truth, the fruits of action become subservient to him."
 In Yoga sutra, satya is one of the five yamas, or virtuous restraints, along with ahimsa (restraint from violence or injury to any living being); asteya (restraint from stealing); brahmacharya (celibacy or restraint from sexually cheating on one's partner); and aparigraha (restraint from covetousness and craving).
 Patanjali considers satya as a restraint from falsehood in one's action (body), words (speech, writing), or feelings / thoughts (mind).
 In Patanjali's teachings, one may not always know the truth or the whole truth, but one knows if one is creating, sustaining, or expressing falsehood, exaggeration, distortion, fabrication, or deception.
 Satya is, in Patanjali's Yoga, the virtue of restraint from such falsehood, either through silence or through stating the truth without any form of distortion.

 Jainism

 Satya is one of the five vows prescribed in Jain Agamas.
 Satya was also preached by Mahavira.
-According to Jainism, not to lie or speak what is not commendable.
-The underlying cause of falsehood is passion and therefore, it is said to cause hiṃsā (injury).
+According to Jainism, the underlying cause of falsehood is passion and therefore, it is said to cause hiṃsā (injury).

-According to the Jain text Sarvārthasiddhi: "that which causes pain and suffering to the living is not commendable, whether it refers to actual facts or not".
+According to the Jain text Sarvārthasiddhi: "That which causes pain and suffering to the living is not commendable, whether it refers to actual facts or not".

 According to the Jain text Puruşārthasiddhyupāya:

 All these subdivisions (injury, falsehood, stealing, unchastity, and attachment) are hiṃsā as indulgence in these sullies the pure nature of the soul.
 Falsehood etc. have been mentioned separately only to make the disciple understand through illustrations.